BOY WHO WAS RAISED BY BEARS: Native American Bear Story & Legend

 Mary Lee and I, as a couple, are four dogs old.

 First was King.
 Yukon King was his full name, after Sgt Preston of the Mounties’ lead sled dog.
-King was part Canadian husky and part Golden Retriever.
+Our King was part Canadian husky and part Golden Retriever.
 He looked and acted like a Husky.
 Wanted to live outdoors when we’d let him.
 Loved to watch for mice and other rodents coming out of the woods — he’d pounce on ’em like a cat.
 And he scared the neighbours with his night-time wolf howls.

 Brandy.
 She was part German Shepherd, part Black Lab.
 Marked like a Shepherd but all Lab in her ever-watchful behavior.
 A kind of floppy eared nanny with our kids.